taufiqelrahman/taufiqelrahman/README.md

 ## Hello I'm Taufiq 👋
 Frontend Engineer with 5+ years of experience building **enterprise-grade web platforms** for high-traffic industries in Southeast Asia.
 Specialized in **Next.js, TypeScript, and React** ecosystems, with focus on performance optimization, micro-frontend architecture, and cross-platform consistency.
+Most of my work is in private repositories due to company policies, but here's a glimpse of my expertise:

 ### 🚀 Key Expertise
 - **GoFood (Gojek)**: Engineered food delivery platform integrated with TikTok & Momo Vietnam.
 Optimized performance via code splitting, lazy loading, and bundle analysis for seamless user experiences.